MadeByMike/madebymike/_posts/2016-9-19-svg-has-more-potential.md

 To achieve this technique I'm loading an SVG as the `src` attribute for an image.
 The SVG itself has an image element and embedded CSS that resizes and reframes the image using media queries.

 The image element inside the SVG, has a base64 encoded dataURI.
-I'm using a dataURI because when loading external SVG files in an HTML document, such as via:
+I'm using a dataURI because when loading external SVG files in an image element, such as via `<image src="image.svg" >` they will not load additional linked resources.

-- `<image src="image.svg" >`,
-- `background-image: url('image.svg')`,
-- `<iframe src="image.svg">`, or
-- `<object data="image.svg">`

-they will not load additional linked resources.
 This is perhaps to prevent recursive references or for network performance reasons.
 Either way, to get around this limitation I'm using a dataURI.

+**Note:** Thanks to Amelia Bellamy-Royds for letting me know that external resources will load in SVG files referenced via an `object` or `iframe` element.

 CSS is global, so when embedding SVG in HTML (inline SVG), any CSS in the HTML document can also style SVG elements.
 Likewise `<style>` tags embedded in the SVG, when used inline, will not be scoped to the SVG element.
 They will be treated just like any other `<style>` tag found in the HTML body, that is, applied globally.